 Impedance is an electrical value that measures the amount of resistance to a current that’s present in a circuit.
 While all electronic instruments have impedance, some have more than others.

 Usually, we don’t need to worry too much about impedance in the studio.
 This is because most audio equipment is designed to have a low output impedance and high input impedance—in other words, your synths are manufactured to output a low impedance level, while your interface is capable of accepting a higher level of impedance.

-This is not the case, however, for instruments like electric guitars, which have electric pickups that generate a high output impedance.
+This isn’t the case, however, for instruments like electric guitars, which have electric pickups that generate a high output impedance.
 Normally, plugging a high-impedance instrument directly into a mixer or recorder isn’t a best practice.
 For example, let’s say you were to plug your electric guitar straight into your interface.
 Since the guitar’s output impedance is too high, your signal will be “loaded down” and you may experience a significant loss of treble in your sound.

 Here’s where a DI box comes in: place a DI box between the signal’s source (your guitar) and the destination (your interface), and the DI box converts the signal from having high impedance to low impedance, preventing you from tragically losing your high end!
 That said, you may have seen ‘Hi-Z’ or ‘instrument’ inputs on many popular audio interfaces; these are specifically designed with a very high input impedance to enable you to plug these instruments directly into them without needing a DI box.

 For a more in-depth look at impedance, I highly recommend this Sound On Sound article by Hugh Robjohns.